 “The D wore off,” the woman pre-empted John’s question.
 “And Mr. Patel won’t replace it until next season.”
 She offered a half smile and tapped her order pad with a stubby pencil to signal the end of their chit-chat.

-“I’d like the fish and chips and a cup of tea, please,” Crystal spoke up and her accent and ever sunny disposition brightened even Doris’s dour countenance some.
+“I’d like the fish and chips and a cup of tea, please,” Crystal spoke up and her accent and ever-sunny disposition brightened even Doris’s dour countenance some.
 Was that the trace of a smile on the old girl’s lips?

 “And for me, too,” John added.